Generosity in Canada and the United States: The 2019 Generosity Index

 — Published on December 19, 2019

-- Manitoba had the highest percentage of tax filers that donated to charity among the provinces (24.6%) during the 2015 tax year while New Brunswick and Quebec had the lowest (19.3%).
-Manitoba also donated the highest percentage of its aggregate income to charity among the provinces (0.83%) while Quebec donated the lowest (0.26%).
+- Manitoba had the highest percentage of tax filers that donated to charity among the provinces (23.4%) during the 2017 tax year while New Brunswick and Newfoundland & Labrador had the lowest (17.9%).
+Manitoba also donated the highest percentage of its aggregate income to charity among the provinces (0.80) while Quebec donated the lowest (0.24%).

 - The general trend in recent years is that a declining percentage of Canadian tax filers are donating to charity and they are donating less as a percentage of income.

 - The percentage of aggregate income donated was generally less in the Canadian provinces and territories than in the US states.
-There were only three US states (Alaska, Maine, and West Virginia) where the percentage of aggregate income donated was less than the percentage donated in Manitoba (0.83%), Canada’s highest ranked province.
+There was only one US state (West Virginia) where the percentage of aggregate income donated was less than the percentage donated in Manitoba (0.80%), Canada’s highest ranked province.

 - US jurisdictions top the overall Generosity Index rankings.
-Utah places first (scoring 8.7 out of 10.0), followed by Maryland (7.7) and District of Columbia (7.1).
-Manitoba is the highest-scoring Canadian province (3.8) but ranks only 37th overall out of 64 North American jurisdictions.
+Utah places first (scoring 8.8 out of 10.0), followed by Maryland (7.7) and Georgia (7.5).
+Manitoba is the highest-scoring Canadian province (3.6) but ranks only 44th overall out of 64 North American jurisdictions.